spitbol/x64/docs/M.md

 routine should be prepared to make repeated endfile returns.

 ```
-       (XR)                  pointer to buffer (scblk pointer)
+       (XR)                  pointer to buffer (SCBLK pointer)
        (WC)                  length of buffer in characters
-       JSR  sysrd            call to read line
+       JSR  SYSRD            call to read line
-       PPM  loc              endfile or no i/p file after SYSXI
+       PPM  loc              endfile or no input/output file after SYSXI
                              or input file name change.  if
-                             the former,scblk length is zero.
+                             the former,the SCBLK length is zero.
                              if input file name change, length
-                             is non-zero. caller should re-issue
+                             is non-zero.
+The caller should re-issue
-                             sysrd to obtain input record.
+                             SYSRD to obtain input record.
        (WA,WB,WC)            destroyed
 ```

 ### SYSRI -- read record from interactive channel

-Reads a record from online terminal for SPITBOL variable, terminal. if online terminal is unavailable then code the endfile return only.
+Reads a record from online terminal for SPITBOL variable, terminal.
+If the online terminal is unavailable then code the endfile return only.

 The buffer provided is of length 258 characters.
-SYSRI should replace the count in the second word of the SCBLK by the actual character count unless buffer is right padded with zeroes.
+SYSRI should replace the count in the second word of the SCBLK by the actual character count unless the buffer is right padded with zeroes.

 It is also permissible to take the alternative return after adjusting the count.

-The end of file return may be used if this makes sense on the target machine (e.g. if there is an eof character.)
+The end of file return may be used if this makes sense on the target machine (e.g. if there is an EOF character.)

 ```
-       (XR)                  pointer to 258 char buffer (scblk pointer)
+       (XR)                  pointer to 258 char buffer (SCBLK pointer)
-       JSR  sysri            call to read line from terminal
+       JSR  SYSRI            call to read line from terminal
        PPM  loc              end of file return
        (WA,WB,WC)            may be destroyed
 ```

 ###  SYSRW -- rewind file

-SYSRW is used to rewind a file i.e. reposition the file at the start before the first record. the file should be closed and the next read or write call will open the file at the start.
+SYSRW is used to rewind a file i.e. reposition the file at the start before the first record.
+The file should be closed and the next read or write call will open the file at the start.

 ```
        (WA)                  pointer to FCBLK or zero
-       (XR)                  rewind arg scblk pointer)
+       (XR)                  rewind arg SCBLK pointer)
-       JSR  sysrw            call to rewind file
+       JSR  SYSRW            call to rewind file
        PPM loc return here if file does not exist
        PPM loc return here if rewind not allowed PPM loc return here if i / o error
 ```

 ### SYSST -- set file pointer

-SYSST is called to change the position of a file pointer. this is accomplished in a system dependent manner, and thus the 2nd and 3rd arguments are passed unconverted.
+SYSST is called to change the position of a file pointer.
+This is accomplished in a system dependent manner, and thus the second and third arguments are passed unconverted.

 ```
        (WA)                  FCBLK pointer
-       (WB)                  2nd argument
+       (WB)                  second argument
-       (WC)                  3rd argument
+       (WC)                  third argument
        JSR  SYSST            call to set file pointer
-       PPM  loc              return here if invalid 2nd arg
+       PPM  loc              return here if invalid second arg
-       PPM  loc              return here if invalid 3rd arg
+       PPM  loc              return here if invalid third arg
        PPM  loc              return here if file does not exist
        PPM  loc              return here if set not allowed
        PPM  loc              return here if i/o error